SunnyM00n/Game-Boy-Cartridges/MBC3 (Type A, SRAM)/README.md

 <a href="https://github.com/MouseBiteLabs/Game-Boy-Cartridges/tree/main/MBC3%20(Type%20A%2C%20FRAM)">I do have an FRAM-enabled version of this cartridge,</a> if you're so inclined.
 They definitely have their place and their benefits.
 But I personally prefer the SRAM design because I refuse to use AliExpress FRAM chips, and don't want to add a big cost with new FRAM.

 ## Revision History

+### v1.1
+- Updated silkscreen for consistency with other carts

 ### v1.0
 - Release revision